Dietary habits and nutritional status of upper primary schoo | 107535

 Author(s): Harpreet KAUR, Pritam HALDER, Rachana SRIVASTAVA, Tarundeep SINGH and Poonam KHANNA*

-Background and Objective: Hardly research has been conducted to investigate how well India’s Mid-Day Meal Scheme (MDMS) ensures that its participants have better dietary habits and optimal nutritional status.
+Background and objective: Hardly research has been conducted to investigate how well India’s Mid-Day Meal Scheme (MDMS) ensures that its participants have better dietary habits and optimal nutritional status.
 The objective of this study was to evaluate the dietary habits and nutritional status of upper primary school children covered under mid-day meal scheme in rural Punjab.

 Methods: This cross-sectional research was conducted among 336 adolescent (10-15 years) students of 6th to 8th standard randomly selected from 11 government/ municipality schools selected randomly from the total 112 schools in Khamannon district of rural Punjab in 2018.
 After taking informed written assent/consent, pretested, semi structured questionnaire was administered.
 Anthropometric measurements i.e., height, weight were taken to establish malnutrition, underweight, stunting, wasting, overweight and risk of overweight as per World Health Organisation (WHO) guidelines.
 The data was analysed using SPSS Window Version 17.0 (US).